apeskinian/p5_treasures_untold/README.md

     Staff can see the list of subscribers and their current status.
 This will be one of the following:

     - **ACTIVE**: The user has confirmed their subscription by clicking on the link in the email sent to them when signing up.
 They will receive newsletters.
     - **PENDING**: The user has not yet confirmed their subscription by clicking on the link.
 The token to activate their subscription is still valid.
-They will not recieve newsletters until they confirm their subscription.
+They will not receive newsletters until they confirm their subscription.
     - **EXPIRED**: The user has not yet confirmed their subscription and the token has expired.<br><br>

     | Subscribers |